top of page

 ○ Low mats with appendages that cover

-rocky seabeds
+rocky seabed

-● The tunics have distinctive white dots across them and come in tan, cream, and orange-pink colors
+● The tunics have distinctive white dots across them and come in tan, cream, and orange-pink colors.

-● They can overgrow other organisms and choke off bottom-dwellers
+● They can overgrow other organisms and choke off bottom-dwellers.

-• ● Using a special cutter and vacuum that can be used on ship hulls and the ocean floor
+• ● Using a special cutter and vacuum that can be used on ship hulls and the ocean floor to get rid of Tunicate.

-● Dump dredging under a barge to suffocate the tunicate
+● Dump dredging under a barge to suffocate the tunicate.

-● Place plastic wrappings around wharf piles in hopes to suffocate the tunicate
+● Place plastic wrappings around wharf piles in hopes to suffocate the tunicate.

-● Covering the seabed under the wharf with filter fabric
+● Covering the seabed under the wharf with filter fabric and inspecting your vessel to remove tunicate when you see one.

 References: